MooersLab/writing-progress-2024-25/README.md

 ## Adding an eleventh project

 1. Create the new project sheet by duplicating an old one and edit to customize.
-1. Insert a column to the right of column Q in sheets `min_day` and `word_day` and edit column name to refer to the new project name.
+2. Insert a new project column in sheets `min_day` and `word_day` and edit column name to refer to the new project name.
-2. Edit formula in Daily Total column (column E) `min_day` and `word_day` to include the new column in the range of columns so that the progress on this projects gets counted.
+3. [Optional.
+Read to the end.]
+Edit formula in Daily Total column (column E) `min_day` and `word_day` to include the new column in the range of columns so that the progress on this projects gets counted.
+Note that this formula will be automated updated if you insert the new column at an interior site amoungst the project columns.

+## Observations

+1. Limit the tracking to those projects that you are committed to finishing in the next two years.
+This purpose of this tool is sustain your commitment to finishing this projects, not necessarily to document you effort.
+2. Use integers to name the sheets to save space.
+Map the project number to the project name in the project sheet.
+3. The optimal column width for the projects columns on min_day and word_day sheets is 45 points when using project numbers.
+4. Up to 30 projects can be viewed at once.

 **You are now ready for the next two years!!!!** :)